Brassicaceae: Uses

-Brassinosteroids are growing in agricultural and gardening importance.

 Pringlea antiscorbutica, commonly known as Kerguelen cabbage, is edible, containing high levels of potassium.
 Its leaves contain a vitamin C-rich oil, a fact which, in the days of sailing ships, made it very attractive to sailors suffering from scurvy, hence the species name's epithet antiscorbutica, which means "against scurvy" in Low Latin.
 It was essential to the diets of the whalers on Kerguelen when pork, beef, or seal meat was used up.

 The Brassicaceae also includes ornamentals, such as species of Aethionema, Alyssum, Arabis, Aubrieta, Aurinia, Cheiranthus, Erysimum, Hesperis, Iberis, Lobularia, Lunaria, Malcolmia, and Matthiola.
 Honesty (Lunaria annua) is cultivated for the decorative value of the translucent remains of the fruits after drying.
 It can be a pest species in areas where it is not native.

 The small Eurasian weed Arabidopsis thaliana is widely used as model organism in the study of the molecular biology of flowering plants (Angiospermae).

 Some species are useful as food plants for Lepidoptera, such as certain wild mustard and cress species, such as Turritis glabra and Boechera laevigata that are utilized by several North American butterflies.